|Dr Mark Cowley||Dr Andre Minoche||Dr Kishore Kumar||Dr Brian Gloss|

 Rare diseases are highly complex, often life-threatening and chronically debilitating.
 While these conditions are individually rare, they cumulatively affect around 1 in 12 Australians.
 Today, using whole genome sequencing and focussing our interpretation on the 2% of the genome that is protein-coding, we have improved the diagnostic rates for rare diseases to 60% on average.
 This still leaves a substantial fraction of patients that remain undiagnosed.
 One of the major challenges lies in understanding the link between rare diseases, and noncoding genetic variation, i.e. variation in the 98% of the genome that we currently ignore.

-The Translational Genomics Informatics Team conducts research in the following disease-focussed areas:
+The Translational Genomics Informatics Team conducts research in the following disease-focused areas:

 - Kidney disease